Antonio de Miguel (footballer, born 1896): Club career

+Born in Madrid, he began his career at his hometown club Racing de Madrid in 1914, aged 17 or 18, where he played as a midfielder, featuring alongside Joaquín Pascual, Ezequiel Montero, Ricardo Álvarez, and Feliciano Rey, with the latter two also being his teammates at Madrid FC.
+He played a crucial role in helping the club win the 1914–15 Centro Championship.

-Born in Madrid, he began his career in 1916 at his hometown club Madrid FC, with whom he played for 8 seasons, in which the highlight of his career was winning the 1917 Copa del Rey Final against Arenas de Getxo.
+After two great seasons at Racing, he was signed by Madrid FC, with whom he played for 8 seasons, in which the highlight of his career was winning the 1917 Copa del Rey Final against Arenas de Getxo.
 He remained loyal to the club for 8 years until 1924, when the club's board of directors decided that the low form of an aging de Miguel did not allow him to continue defending the colours of Madrid, and thus, he ended up in the neighboring club, Atlético Madrid.

 In his first season at Atlético, he contributed decisively in helping them win the 1924–25 Centro Championship four points clear of Madrid FC, thus proving he was not too old after all, and unlike what Real might have thought, de Miguel played a further five seasons with Athletic before retiring in 1929, being also pivotal in helping the club reach the 1926 Copa del Rey Final which they lost 2–3.